 From 2018 to 2019, he wrote for Property & Casualty Specialist, a B-to-B publication owned by the Financial Times covering the personal lines insurance industry.
 He received a grant from Freelance Investigative Reporters and Editors, part of Investigative Reporters and Editors, to research and write about InsurTech, a trend where insurers migrate from a salesforce-based model working with phone and paper-based transactions to smartphone apps, part of the on-demand economy.

-His Wall Street Journal story about people who rent their homes to film and TV producers for location shoots was the first on the topic since the 1991 story by Ruth Ryon, the Los Angeles Times' celebrity real estate columnist.
+His 2021 article in The Wall Street Journal about people who rent their homes to film and TV producers for location shoots was the first conmprehensive story on the topic since a 1991 piece by Ruth Ryon, the Los Angeles Times' celebrity real estate columnist.

 A long-time resident of Brooklyn, New York, he's published seven novels, including Debt Collectors in Love which appeared in 2018 and concerns the student loan crisis and the role of loan servicers, seen from the point of view of a borrower.
-The book also looks at the impact of social media on journalism during the last decade.
+The book also looks at the impact of social media on journalism during the early part of the last decade.